codatronic/functions.js/README.md

 functions.js
 ============

 An open-source library of javascript functions to make writing code faster and to make your life easier.
-Just put the functions-dev.js into your page and then you're done.
-See the wiki for instructions on using all the various functions.
+Currently under development.
+Be sure to check back later to see if it's done.